Biscoff Crunch Ice Cream Cake

 - 1/2 cup Chocolate Syrup (reserve some for topping if desired)

-- Place large mixing bowl in freezer to chill.
+- Place large mixing bowl in the freezer to chill.

 - Using a large saucepan over low heat, combine Biscoff spread and rice cereal.
 Mix well until the cereal is completely coated.
 Remove from heat.
 Turn onto a baking sheet lined with waxed or parchment paper.
 Spread into an even layer.
 Let sit for 2 hours or place in freezer for about 1 hour to firm.
 Break into small pieces.
 Set aside 2 cups of cereal mix for topping.